lhl322001/DiffACR/README.md

 (a) Chinese Ancient Rubbing and Manuscript Character Dataset(ARMCD) with professional mask synthesis.

-(b) Diffusion model for automated Chinese Ancient Character Restoration(DiffACR) with the forward erosionfication and the reverse restoration processes.
+(b) Diffusion model for automated Chinese Ancient Character Restoration(DiffACR) with the forward *erosionfication* and the reverse restoration processes.

-(c) Erosionfication, where an uneroded image is iteratively degraded into an eroded image, eventually into a completely black image.
+(c) *Erosionfication*, where an uneroded image is iteratively degraded into an eroded image, eventually into a completely black image.